dmhliu/dmhliu.github.io/_posts/2011-12-31-buildtest.md

 ---
 layout: post
-title: Exploration in Modeling with SF 311
+title: Exploration in Modeling with SF 311 Cases
-subtitle: Trying to predict
+subtitle: Or How Long Will It Take Someone To Clean the Poop Off My Doorstep?
 cover-img: /assets/img/rainbow.png
 tags: [SF311, opendata, public, bay area, quality of life, modeling,predictions]
 ---